Shippable/docs/sources/ci/tutorial/build-custom-ci-image.md

-page_main_title: Building a custom Docker image to use for CI
+page_description: Building a custom Docker image to use for CI
-main_section: Tutorial
+main_section: CI
-sub_section: CI
+sub_section: Tutorials
-sub_sub_section: build
-page_title: Building a custom Docker image to use for CI
-page_description: Building a custom Docker image to use with Shippable CI
-page_keywords: Docker, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines

 # Building a custom Docker image to use for CI